WhiteD3ViL-53/MindSpire---Student-Support-System/README.md

-# MindSpire: A Mental Health Support Platform
+# MindSpire: A Mental Health Support Platform for Students

 MindSpire is a comprehensive prototype for a student mental health support system.
 It combines a student-facing dashboard with an anonymous peer support forum, a counsellor booking system, and a crisis escalation service powered by a chatbot and Twilio.